spamstop app

 Tell me more

-3 - dmarc domain alignment
+3 - dmarc alignment

 DMARC (Domain-based Message Authentication, Reporting and Conformance),